 Musical Activities - a.
-Games: Charanga Musical School response for Year 5 KS2/ages 9-10 Teaching Overview Y5 ages 9-10 What the teacher will do (refer to Activity Manual and lesson documentation/plans) Learning Overview Y5 ages 9-10 What the children will learn (refer to Activity Manual and lesson documentation/plans) Five Expected Musical Learning Outcomes Y5 ages 9-10.
+Games: Charanga Musical School response for Year 6 Upper KS2/ages 10-11 Teaching Overview Y6 ages 10-11 What the teacher will do (refer to Activity Manual and lesson documentation/plans) Learning Overview Y6 ages 10-11 What the children will learn (refer to Activity Manual and lesson documentation / plans) Five Expected Musical Learning Outcomes Y6 ages 10-11.
 These outcomes lead to the End of KS Expectations (see Assessment).
 Children will demonstrate their learning as they work towards them.
-The children will have an understanding of how pulse, rhythm and pitch work together to create music through Warm-up Games.
-Warm-up Games Continue to lead the group though the differentiated Bronze, Silver and Gold Challenges for each Unit of Work to embed and deepen their growing knowledge and understanding of the foundations of the dimensions of music, pulse, rhythm and pitch: Rhythm and Pitch Copy Back using one, two or three notes.
+A deeper understanding of how pulse, rhythm and pitch work together to create music through Warm-up Games.
+Warm-up Games Within the context of the song being learnt, the children will continue to embed and deepen their growing knowledge and understanding of the foundations of the dimensions of music, pulse, rhythm and pitch by playing Warm-up Games.
+Progress through the Bronze, Silver and Gold Challenges: Rhythm and Pitch Copy Back using one, two or three notes.
 Question and Answer using one, two or three notes.
 Security, confidence and ease, will start to be apparent through: Body movement and within the context of the Games Track being used.
 Knowing, understanding and demonstrating how pulse and rhythm work together.
 Understanding how the other dimensions of music are sprinkled through songs and pieces of music.
 Flexible Games Flexible Bronze, Silver and Gold Challenges are available for extension work.
 Within the context of the song being learnt, the children will continue to embed and deepen their growing knowledge and understanding of the foundations of the dimensions of music, pulse, rhythm and pitch by playing Warm-up Games.
-Progress through the Bronze, Silver and Gold Challenges: Rhythm and Pitch Copy Back using one, two or three notes Question and Answer using one, two or three notes Security, confidence and ease, will start to be apparent through: Body movement and within the context of the Games Track being used.
+Progress through the Bronze, Silver and Gold Challenges: Rhythm and Pitch Copy Back using one, two or three notes.
+Question and Answer using one, two or three notes.
+Security, confidence and ease, will start to be apparent through: Body movement and within the context of the Games Track being used.
 Knowing, understanding and demonstrating how pulse and rhythm work together.
 Understanding how the other dimensions of music are sprinkled through songs and pieces of music.
-Find and internalise the pulse on your own and stay in time.
+Find and internalise the pulse on your own and with ease.
 Demonstrate how you find/feel the pulse, with ease.
 Demonstrate a fast and slow pulse.
-Demonstrate more confidently how pulse, rhythm and pitch work together - copy a simple rhythm over the pulse and sing/play back over the Games Track in time.
-Clap/play simple rhythms/copy one or two note pitches confidently and create your own rhythm when asked.
+Understand and demonstrate confidently how pulse, rhythm and pitch work together - copy a simple rhythm over the pulse and sing/play back over the Games Track in time.
+Clap/play rhythms/copy one to two note pitches confidently and create their own rhythm when asked.
 Lead others if asked.
 Have a deeper understanding of how pulse, rhythm and pitch, dynamics and tempo work together and are sprinkled through songs/music.
-(See 'End of Key Stage Expectations' document.)
+(See 'End of Key Stage Expectations' documents.)

-Specific Teaching/Learning and Outcomes for Year 5: 2.
+Specific Teaching/Learning and Outcomes for Year 6: 2.
 Musical Activities b.
 Singing